 ACARA understands that a move to online delivery of NAPLAN will inspire questions about the technical requirements that will need to be met.

 Transitioning to NAPLAN Online assumes schools have suitable hardware and reliable access to the internet.
-Visit the Online National Assessment Platform website to find out about general technical requirements and student device requirements for NAPLAN Online.
+Visit the Online National Assessment Platform website for up-to-date information about technical requirements and devices for NAPLAN Online.

 To ensure test security and to prevent student access to the internet and spell-check applications during NAPLAN Online, a locked-down browser